-Are the guys the best part of 'Girls'?
+The ‘Girls’ guys, and why Ray, Elijah and the other men best their counterparts - amNewYork

 Lena Dunham’s “Girls” may be about four women stumbling through adulting in New York City, but the guys are arguably the most important characters in the show.

 When Hannah, Marnie, Jessa and Shoshanna are in need of reality checks, it’s Ray, Adam, Elijah, Desi, Charlie and Fran who swoop in just at the right moment.
-Ahead of the sixth and final season’s Feb.
-12 release, we caught up with Alex Karpovsky (Ray), Ebon Moss-Bachrach (Desi) and Andrew Rannells (Elijah), to chat about the defining roles the men have in the show.
+Ahead of the sixth and final season, we caught up with Alex Karpovsky (Ray), Ebon Moss-Bachrach (Desi) and Andrew Rannells (Elijah), to chat about the defining roles the men have in the show.

 The guys “tease out different elements in their personalities,” Karpovsky said.
 “Really, they’re just sort of like gallivanting forces for us to be able to more fully appreciate the weirdness, absurdity and complexity of those four women in the center.”